 Truth be told, most of us are defenseless against some of the internet security threats, especially against organised hacking groups.
 This is because these groups do not attack you directly, they hack networks of organisations and governments looking for security breaches, which they use to still information, which may include your personal information you stored with the organisation like your email and password, address, banking details, credit card details.

-Here we will provide a few common sense tips to reduce your security risks while browsing the internet and using internet services.
+Here we will provide a few common sense internet security tips to reduce your security risks while browsing the internet and using internet services.
 Note that your operating system, browser, firewall and antivirus software will play a major role in your security on the internet but you also need to help yourself, as most times we are the weakest link.

 Browsing on the internet is possible via internet browsers.
 Browsers, like most software, come with inherent defects or loopholes also called security bugs.
 These security bugs can be taken advantage of by internet hackers to cause malicious damage.